Tensor Network Decoding Beyond 2D: Introduction

 Tensor network (TN) decoders operate by approximately contracting one or more relevant tensor networks and subsequently deciding on the correction operation from the contraction results.
 The relevant tensor networks describe the probability of a given logical error conditioned on the observed syndrome.
 If the tensor networks were contracted exactly, the resulting decoder would be optimal, so the only heuristic lies in the approximate contraction.
 Generally, the layout of the networks follows the locality of the code from which they were derived, and in the case of correlated noise from the locality of those correlations~\cite{chubb_statistical_2021}.
 Previous work has focused mainly on 2D local codes, i.e.\ codes whose stabilizer operators are local when the qubits are laid out in a two-dimensional array.
 This family of codes includes topological codes, such as the 2D toric/surface code~\cite{kitaev_fault-tolerant_2003} and the 2D color code~\cite{bombin_topological_2006}.
 TN decoding performs remarkably well on all of these codes and has been shown to achieve essentially optimal decoding accuracy at competitive runtimes for bit-flip, phase-flip, and depolarizing noise~\cite{bravyi_efficient_2014,chubb_statistical_2021,chubb_general_2021}.
 Another approach is to base the tensor network on the encoding circuit of the code~\cite{ferrisTensorNetworksQuantum2014}; this has recently been shown to perform well on codes with local circuits of low depth~\cite{darmawan_low-depth_2022}.

 However, while approximate contraction of 2D TNs is well understood and in most cases numerically well-behaved, approximate contraction of 3D networks is not and remains an active field of research.
 The fundamental obstruction is that it is not possible to define a canonical gauge of a tensor network that is not a tree~\cite[\S5.2]{orus_practical_2014}, so for example optimally truncating a projected entangled pair state (PEPS) network is more difficult than a matrix product state (MPS).
 This restriction is especially unfortunate for practical applications, since in experimental platforms the syndrome measurements are noisy and must be repeated multiple times (typically on the order of the distance of the code).
-The resulting decoding problem for a 2D local code under circuit level noise is fundamentally three-dimensional, and thus involves three-dimensional TNs.
+The resulting decoding problem for a 2D local code under circuit-level noise is fundamentally three-dimensional, and thus involves three-dimensional TNs.
 For this reason, existing TN decoding schemes are not applicable.

-Here we introduce a family of techniques which extend the framework of TN decoding beyond two dimensions.
+Here, we introduce a family of techniques which extend the framework of TN decoding beyond two dimensions.
 The resulting decoding accuracy can in principle be made arbitrarily close to optimal, and thus we focus on accuracy and eschew the issue of runtime.
-This approach lends itself to experimental demonstrations of error-corrected quantum memories on near-term hardware, when the decoding process is performed offline and runtime is not an immediate issue.
-Near-optimal decoders are also useful in probing the fundamental performance of codes independent of any decoder heuristics.
-They can thus be useful in the design of quantum codes~\cite{delfosse_linear-time_2016}.
+Decoding the 2D surface code with noisy syndromes and repeated measurements rounds is mathematically equivalent to decoding the 3D surface code~\cite{dennis_topological_2002}, so our work finally makes it possible to probe these problems with a near-optimal decoder.

 We describe our main contributions in more detail below, by way of sketching the structure of the remainder of the paper.
 The following~\Cref{sec:prelim} reviews the properties of stabilizer codes, their optimal decoding as finding the most probable logical coset consistent with the syndrome, and the formalism of detector error models.
 It also gives a short overview of tensor networks.